MohammadSeyedabadi/MohammadSeyedabadi.com/src/posts/how-create-multilevel-dropdown-menu-react.md

 Link, but if that is true, then it will create a button( so the user can click or hover to see submenu/s ) and then it calls itself by Dropdown function to again, create either a Link or a button.

-## Conclusion

-So that was it for this tutorial.
-If you still didn't understand what a recursive function does, that's totally fine, because i explained it in short, so go ahead and google it :))

-here is the css code to make it feel more like a navigation:
+Here is the css code to make it feel more like a navigation:

 ```css
 * {